 Vinegar is also a great tool to use when cleaning the inside of your iron.
 While your iron is unplugged and off, fill the water tank with 1 part distilled white vinegar to 3 parts water.
 Plug in your iron again and set it to a medium to high heat on the steam setting.
 Let it heat up for at least 5 minutes.

 Lay down an old towel and steam your iron for 30-second intervals with pauses in between, the water and vinegar mixture will flush out dirt and bacteria.
 Repeat this steaming process 5 to 6 times before emptying any of the mixture that is left.
 To rinse your iron out, fill it up with distilled water and repeat this steaming process.

 If your iron does not need a deep clean, you can opt to simply clean the steam holes instead.
 Dip an old toothbrush or a cotton swab into distilled white vinegar and use it to clean the holes of your iron.
 Once cleared, you can flush out the holes of any leftover vinegar and dirt by steaming it with distilled water.

-Thanks to the simple yet powerful product that is vinegar, your iron is now ready to be used again without causing you any problems.
+Thanks to the simple yet powerful product that is vinegar, your iron is now ready to be used again, without causing you any problems.
+If you’d prefer to use the product that pairs well with vinegar when eating chips, learn how to clean an iron with salt.
 For any other methods of cleaning, check out our article on how to clean an iron.
 Share these tips and tricks with those who may need them most.